bryanseah234/sgCarParks2020/question.md

 ### Task 1.1

-In `main.py`, write program code to read in the contact details from `hdb-carpark-information.csv`, and store them in an appropriate data structure with the variable name `carpark_data`.
+In `main.py`, write program code to read in the carpark details from `hdb-carpark-information.csv`, and store them in an appropriate data structure with the variable name `carpark_data`.

 ### Task 1.2